 2. I need basic engineering

 This phase of the hardware prototyping process will go deeper than the previous one.
-Here it is necessary to pay more attention to hardware design and electronics.
+Here it is necessary to pay more attention to hardware design and electronics (see hardware product management).

-You need to build a custom PCB (Printed Circuit Board) that will allow you to test the features you want to include in your product.
+You need to build a custom PCB (Printed Circuit Board) with the help of electronics prototyping service that will allow you to test the features you want to include in your product.
 You may also need welding machines, microcontrollers, plastic, and cutting tools.

 The basic engineering phase is necessary because you need to test the functionality of your product at a low scale.
 If you decide to go mass production, you need to have all necessary components identified for guaranteeing the production costs will be affordable.